-Some of them will.
+Some auto supply stores do offer used brake fluid disposal.
 Auto supply stores are in business to make a profit and the more people that visit them — for whatever reason that visit may be — the better shot they have at making a profit.
 Call around.
 You have nothing to lose.

-Why is there so much conflicting information out there regarding disposing of brake fluid?
+Why is there so much conflicting information out there regarding how to safely dispose of brake fluid?
 Can’t this be done rather easily?